How to Buy Travel Insurance After Departure (2023)

 While most companies don’t allow you to buy travel insurance after departure, there are a few reliable insurers that do.

-The best we’ve found (and used ourselves) are SafetyWing (available worldwide), Heymondo (worldwide and currently 15% off for our readers), and True Traveller (for UK and EU residents).
+The best we’ve found (and used ourselves) are SafetyWing (available worldwide), Heymondo (worldwide and 5% off for our readers), and True Traveller (for UK and EU residents and our personal favourite).

 We now always make sure we’re insured because if anything went wrong it could cost us thousands to be treated or evacuated in a medical emergency.